oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 A workload requests a Txn-Token from a Transaction Token Service using a profile of the OAuth 2.0 Token Exchange {{RFC8693}}.
 Txn-Tokens may be requested for both externally originating or internally originating requests.
 The profile describes how required and optional context can be provided to the Transaction Token Service in order for the Txn-Token to be issued.
 The request to obtain a Txn-Token using this method is called a Txn-Token Request, and a successful response is called a Txn-Token Response.
 The Txn-Token profile of the OAuth 2.0 Token Exchange {{RFC8693}} is described below.

 ## Txn-Token Request {#txn-token-request}
-A workload requesting a Txn-Token must provide the Transaction Token Service with proof of it's identity (client authentication), the purpose of the Txn-Token and any additional context relating to the transaction being performed.
+A workload requesting a Txn-Token must provide the Transaction Token Service with proof of its identity (client authentication), the purpose of the Txn-Token and optionally any additional context relating to the transaction being performed.
 Most of these elements are provided by the OAuth 2.0 Token Exchange specification and the rest are defined as new parameters.
-This profile also defines a new token type URN `urn:ieft:params:oauth:token-type:txn-token` which is used by the requesting workload to identify that it is requesting the Txn-Token Response to contain a Txn-Token.
+Additionally, this profile defines a new token type URN `urn:ieft:params:oauth:token-type:txn-token` which is used by the requesting workload to identify that it is requesting the Txn-Token Response to contain a Txn-Token.

-To request a Txn-Token the workload invokes the /token endpoint with the following parameters:
+To request a Txn-Token the workload invokes the OAuth 2.0 {{RFC6749}} token endpoint with the following parameters:
 * `grant_type` REQUIRED.
 The value MUST be set to `urn:ietf:params:oauth:grant-type:token-exchange`
 * `audience` REQUIRED.
 The value MUST be set to the Trust Domain name
 * `scope` REQUIRED.
 A space-delimited list of case-sensitive strings where the value(s) MUST represent the specific purpose or intent of the transaction.